indrayam/unicode-deep-dive/README.md

 # Unicode and Java

 ## Summary
-- UTF-8 saves space.
-It can use anywhere from 1 byte to 4 bytes
+- The UTF-16 encoding represents all Unicode code points in a variable-length code thereby saving space.
 - **Code points** are numbers that represent Unicode characters.
 One or more code units encode a single code point.
 - **Code units** are numbers that encode code points, to store or transmit Unicode text.
 As stated above, one or more code units encode a single code point.
 Each code unit has the same size, which depends on the encoding format that is used.
-The most popular format, UTF-8, has 8-bit code units.
+For example, UTF-16, has 16-bit code units.
 - The first version of Unicode had 16-bit code points.
-Translation: Each UTF encoded character used two Code Units.
+Translation: Each UTF encoded character used one code unit.
 The use of 16 bits allowed direct representation of 65,536 unique characters, but this is not nearly enough to cover all the symbols used in human languages.
 Unicode version 4.1 includes over 97,000 characters, with over 70,000 characters for Chinese alone.
 The Unicode standard has established 16 additional "planes" of characters, each the same size as